-The Payne Program expects to award ten fellowships in 2019.
+The Payne Program expects to award up to ten fellowships in 2021.
 A panel of individuals with experience in the USAID Foreign Service and academia makes selections for the Payne Fellowship.
 The selection panel will consider candidates’ academic work, statements of interest, letters of recommendation, and honors and awards, as well as their community, extracurricular, and leadership activities.
 Consideration will be given to qualified applicants who, in addition to outstanding leadership skills and academic achievement, demonstrate financial need.

 Applicants should carefully review the USAID Foreign Service requirements for medical and security clearances.
 Participation in the Payne Program is conditional upon successful completion of pre-employment procedures specified by the U.S. Agency for International Development, including background investigations for a security clearance, medical examinations (to include spouse and eligible family members if applicable) and drug tests.
 Failure to meet medical and security requirements may result in an applicant’s disqualification from the fellowship program and reimbursement to the U.S. government of financial assistance paid in connection with the applicant’s education.
 For more information, see http://www.usaid.gov/work-usaid/careers/foreign-service/foreign-service-officer-faq.